ianhd/jenkins-cli/readme.md

 Create your own `.env` file.
 Look at `.env.example` for a template with examples.

 ## Running the Jenkins CLI
+Add `c:\Path\To\Your\jenkins-cli` to your PATH environment variable.
+You may need to restart your terminal for this to take effect.

-In a command-line terminal, make sure you are currently in the `jenkins-cli` directory.
-Then run this command:
+In a command-line terminal, run this command:

 ```
 jk